eltonlanders/Computer-Vision/README.md

 # Computer-Vision
-This is a repository for all anything I update regarding the projects and my work done in the field of Computer Vision.
+This is a repository for my projects and my work done in the field of Computer Vision that I showcase.